dannyb-421/microApplication/README.md

 npm start

 ## When launching for first time:
-database.sqlite will be added to users local repositiory database.sqlite is included in gitignore api.log is included in gitignore
+database.sqlite will be added to users local repositiory
+api.log will be created on first api call both included in gitignore

 ## Server available at:
 http://localhost:4000